bmlt-enabled/bmlt-root-server/README.md

 ** Version 2.7.5 **

 - TBD
-- The Semantic Response for server languages was missing.
+- The Semantic Response for server languages (XML only) was missing.
 That has been fixed.
 - The XSD for SSL pages had the wrong URI (Minor bug that affects no one).
+- SSL fixes for the Semantic Workshop.

 ** Version 2.7.4 **